cereblanco/todayilearned/notes/mongodb/mongo-shell.md

 ])
 ```

 ### FILTER / SORT

-Filter by field `stars` with `$or`
+Filter by field `status` with `$or`
 ```
-// select projects with status is draft or published only db.projects.find({$or:[{"status": "draft"}, {"status":"published"}]}).pretty()
+// select projects where status is draft or published db.projects.find({$or:[{"status": "draft"}, {"status":"published"}]}).pretty()
 ```